 The Big problem is that the resonating back-on-itself nature of consciousness means that the only thing we're ever conscious of is always itself an aspect of consciousness.
 You'll never find yourself 'just conscious', you're only ever conscious of something.

 Go back to neurones and that rolling ball.
 What happens if the ball-on-a-track doesn't find a match for itself?
 It just keep going on.
 And in going on, it can form a loop where it meets itself.
 Seeing itself, so to speak, in its own mirror.
-This is how consciousness arises.
+This unusual loop is how consciousness, the sense of self, arises.

 REF: Neuronal activity related to consciousness is differentiated from other n-activity by being long-lasting - Schurger &.al.
 (2015) "Cortical activity is more stable when sensory stimuli are consciously perceived"

 EXPERIMENT: The Schurger discoveries do imply this looping mechanism, but an experiment could check this.